java-tools/ade/CONTRIBUTING.md

 # Contributing to ADE reports library

-:+1::smile: First off, thanks for taking the time to contribute! :smile::+1:
+:+1: :smile: First off, thanks for taking the time to contribute! :smile: :+1:

 The following is a set of guidelines for contributing to ADE, which is hosted in the [Almis Document Engine](https://gitlab.com/awe-team/ade) on GitLab.